InteractiveComputerGraphics/TriangleMeshDistance/README.md

 std::cout << "Nearest triangle index: " << result.triangle_id << std::endl;
 ```

 ## What you need to know about TriangleMeshDistance
+- The input triangle mesh must be fully connected and watertight.
+Triangle soups and meshes with holes will return the correct distance but the sign will be undefined.
 - `TriangleMeshDistance` keeps a copy of the vertex and triangle data.
 - The pseudonormals required to compute signed distances are calculated and stored at building time.
 - `TriangleMeshDistance` can be declared empty and constructed multiple times with different meshes.
 If the new mesh needs less memory than the curent one, memory allocations will be avoided.